 Venue: This unit will be hosted at the beautiful Land of Medicine Buddha, a retreat center in Soquel, California.
 USA

-Registration: Unit 1 will be presented twice in 2018.
-Please select the dates of the unit you are interested in and you will be put in touch with Margaret Hartman, the Teaching Training Coordinator.
+Registration: Please select the dates of the unit you are interested in and you will be put in touch with Margaret Hartman, the Teaching Training Coordinator.

 email Margaret for information about Unit 1: June 12-21, 2018.